OpaleRambaud/Algo_repliement_proteine_REMC/README.md

 ## Directories :

-The data directory contains examples of sequenceHP in txt format The src directory contains all the source codes
+The data directory contains examples of HP sequences in txt format (3from the article and 2 building by us)

+The src directory contains all the source codes

 The docs directory contains the project report in pdf format

 ## Program :